 This page lists the projects and initiatives I'm working on, or involved in.
 Sometimes they're little more than an attempt to learn a new tool or method.
 Sometimes they represent an attempt to answer a specific research question.
 Sometimes the goal is to contribute to a local, national, or international community.
 They often involve collaborations with colleagues, software vendors, IT support staff, and team members with considerably more technical skills than I have.
 The results are variable.
 I make no claim that the digital humanities are radically transformative or always useful for teaching or research; the digital arts, social sciences, and humanities remain a work in progress.
 I have a strong preference for open source technologies.
-For a list of my other research outputs please refer to my outputs page.
+For a list of my other research outputs please refer to my writing and talks pages.

 This project is based on the notion of 'full-stack digital humanities', where the entire technology stack - from server to application to DNS routing - is built and maintained by the author.
 This is informed in some ways by the DH craft ethos, but also by a desire to embed scholarly values in every layer of the technical process.
 By using open source code and hosting it on a minimal computer (for 5 years), I not only regained a sense of control I lose when using commercial products, but learned useful skills and deepened my understanding of technology.

 King's Digital Lab